South-East-Central Railway SC

-South East Central Railway SC is an Indian institutional football club based in Mumbai, Maharashtra.
+South East Central Railway Sports Club is an Indian institutional football club based in Mumbai, Maharashtra.

 Overview

 The club is the merger of three Indian football clubs – South Railway SC, Eastern Railway SC and Central Railway SC.
 They play their home matches on The Cooperage Ground in Mumbai.
 They are currently playing in the NFL 2nd Division and are one of the most popular Maharashtrian clubs in India.

 Fans refer to them as the Railmen in English.
 They have recently improved a lot in their game under their current coach Santanu Ghosh.
 They have four Inter-Railway Trophies under their belt and added one memorable Khalifa Ziauddin Maharashtra State Club Championship in 2001.
 SEC Railway is voted as one of the prime contenders for the National Football League(India) 2nd Division.